 If you are a new business owner here in New Windsor, you may have already been visited by a Community Policing Unit officer welcoming you to the town.
 In the event that you have not been visited yet, please fill out the confidential ‘Emergency Contact Form’ to ensure the police department has the most up to date information regarding your business.

 If you have any questions or would like to know more about any of the programs we offer, please call Sgt.
-Christopher Sylvester at (845)563-4660 or send him an email Also, be sure to stop by and talk to the Community Policing Unit at the New Windsor Police Department tent at Kristi Babcock Park on Community Day this year.
+Hannah Lake at (845) 563-4637 or send her an email.
+Also, be sure to stop by and talk to the Community Policing Unit at the New Windsor Police Department tent at Kristi Babcock Park on Community Day this year.